demisjohn/pyFIMM/README.md

     >>> WG.calc()

-And inspect the modes like so:
+And plot the modes like so:

     >>> WG.mode(0).plot()   # plots the fundamental mode.
     >>> WG.mode( 'all' ).plot()  # plots all modes on one figure